The ultimate first-time home buyer’s guide

 It’s important to get a home inspection from a trusted and qualified inspector before you close the deal.

 To find a good home inspector, start by asking for recommendations from people you know.
 Alternatively, you can search online as you would for any service.
-Just be aware that home inspectors are largely unregulated in Canada.
+Just be aware that home inspection regulation is very different from province to province.

 One organization regulating the profession is the Canadian Association of Home & Property Inspectors.
 You can use their online search tool to find inspectors in your area.